cz sk en

 Expansion of the e-shop abroad

 With the gradual growth of an e-shop, investments should subsequently be directed to expansion to other countries.
-Don’t forget to thoroughly analyse the basic data of a particular country; for example, the Google Market Explorer tool can be helpful.
+Don’t forget to thoroughly analyse the basic data of a particular country.
 Do you know which data are most important to you?
 Don’t forget the following.

 • Purchasing power